Why this matters

 - A link to purchase coffee has the visible text “Shop today”.
-An appropriate aria-label might be “Shop coffee today”
+An appropriate aria-label might be “Shop today for coffee”

-- A “Find my location” button features a map pin icon, but no visible text.
+- A geolocation button features a map pin icon, but no visible text.
 An appropriate aria-label might be “Find my location”

 - A site search input’s only visible label is a button with a magnifying glass.
 An appropriate aria-label for the search input might be, “Search this site” and the search button could use an aria-label of “Submit search”

 Content strategists should be able to perform basic actions with a keyboard and screen reader.

 Can navigate a page using only the keyboard